IETF-Hackathon/mDNSResponder/README.md

 If you’re connecting via Wi-Fi, confirm that your computer is still associated with the AR750S (it may have reverted to your previous Wi-Fi network while the AR750S was rebooting).

-Note: We are aware of a race condition where, if the upstream DHCP server is slow, sometimes the Discovery Proxy may not recognize the correct upstream DNS configuration, resulting in DNS failures.
+**IMPORTANT:** We are aware of a boot-time race condition.
+At the instant the Discovery Proxy and the mDNSResponder process start, early in the boot process, there is not yet any configured upstream DNS recursive resolver.
+Mere milliseconds later the DHCP client obtains the DHCP lease and updates the network configuration information.
+The mDNSResponder process should notice this change and update its configuration information, but due to a bug it currently does not.
-We will be fixing this race condition, but in the meantime, to avoid problems caused by this, use the commands shown below to log in to the AR750S and manually restart the mDNSResponder daemon:
+We have a fix planned, but until the code is updated, after powering on the device, you need to use the commands shown below to log in to the AR750S and manually restart the mDNSResponder daemon:

     ssh root@192.168.8.1